-Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Proportion of units in A1 65% or more of units Less than 65% of units within retail use located in the within the Primary Retail the Primary Retail Frontage Primary Retail Frontage as Frontage are in A1 use. are within A1 use with an designated by Policy RT2. additional variance of 10% under the target figure to allow for flexibility.
+Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017 Proportion of units in A1 retail 65% or more of units within Less than 65% of units within use located in the Primary the Primary Retail Frontage the Primary Retail Frontage Retail Frontage as designated are in A1 use. are within A1 use with an by Policy RT2. additional variance of 10% under the target figure to allow for flexibility.